Next Day Delivery on 1000s of products

 There are numerous accessories that can work with an impact wrench, including -

 • Impact sockets are an essential accessory because the socket grips the fastener and connects to the anvil of the impact wrench.
-This type of socket is designed to handle the shock and vibration that is generated from an impact wrench and is manufactured from chrome molybdenum steel, which is more pliable than chrome vanadium that standard sockets are manufactured from.
+This type of socket is designed to handle the shock and vibration generated by an impact wrench and is manufactured from chrome molybdenum steel, which is more pliable than chrome vanadium that standard sockets are manufactured from.

 • Socket extensions are used to reach recessed or hard-to-access fasteners, however, ensure they are impact-rated to prevent breakage.

-• Universal joints (U-joints) sockets allow access to bolts at angles, which makes them useful when accessing fasteners in tight or awkward spaces.
+• Universal joint (U-joint) sockets allow access to bolts at angles, which makes them useful when accessing fasteners in tight or awkward spaces.

 • Impact bit holders and hex adapters enable the operator to use screwdriver bits or drill bits for lighter fastening tasks.